rkyzk/ecopost/README.md

 The overall appearance is kept simple and clean in order to avoid interfering with various colors that the featured images will bring in.

 **About the Colors**
-- The background is white.
 - Beige, green and blue are used for titles and navigation links.
 These colors are the colors of soil, the ocean, the sky and plants, so they suit the theme of the site.

 **About the Fonts**
-- Montserrat was used for headings because it's stylish and stands out from the rest when used sparingly.
+- Montserrat Alternates was used for headings because it's stylish and stands out from the rest when used sparingly.
 - For the content Lato is used since it's readable and familiar to users.

 ## Each Part and Function in Detail